 The immune system distinguishes self from nonself and eliminates potentially harmful nonself molecules and cells from the body.
-The immune system also has the capacity to recognize and destroy abnormal cells that derive from host tissues (see Tumor Immunology).
+The immune system also has the capacity to recognize and destroy abnormal cells that derive from host tissues.
 Any molecule capable of being recognized by the immune system is considered an antigen (Ag).

-The skin, cornea, and mucosa of the respiratory, GI, and GU tracts form a physical barrier that is the body's first line of defense.
+The skin, cornea, and mucosa of the respiratory, gastrointestinal, and genitourinary tracts form a physical barrier that is the body's first line of defense.
 Some of these barriers also have active immune functions:

-Innate (natural) immunity does not require prior exposure to an Ag (ie, immunologic memory) to be effective.
+Innate (natural) immunity does not require prior exposure to an antigen (ie, immunologic memory) to be fully effective.
 Thus, it can respond immediately to an invader.
-It recognizes mainly Ag molecules that are broadly distributed rather than specific to one organism or cell.
-Components include
+Innate immunity recognizes mainly molecular patterns that are broadly distributed rather than an antigen specific to one organism or cell.

-Phagocytic cells (neutrophils in blood and tissues, monocytes in blood, macrophages in tissues) ingest and destroy invading Ags.
-Attack by phagocytic cells can be facilitated when Ags are coated with antibody (Ab), which is produced as part of acquired immunity, or when complement proteins opsonize Ags.
+Phagocytic cells (neutrophils Neutrophils The immune system consists of cellular components and molecular components that work together to destroy antigens.
+(See also Overview of the Immune System.)
+Although some antigens (Ags) can... read more in blood and tissues, monocytes Antigen-Presenting Cells in blood, macrophages Antigen-Presenting Cells in tissues) ingest and destroy invading antigens.
+Attack by phagocytic cells can be facilitated when antigens are coated with antibody (Ab), which is produced as part of acquired immunity, or when complement proteins opsonize antigens.

-Acquired (adaptive) immunity requires prior exposure to an Ag and thus takes time to develop after the initial encounter with a new invader.
+Acquired (adaptive) immunity requires prior exposure to an antigen to be fully effective and takes time to develop after the initial encounter with a new invader.
 Thereafter, response is quick.
-The system remembers past exposures and is Ag-specific.
-Components include
+The system remembers past exposures and is antigen-specific.